Corporate Governance of the Company

-Upon receipt of complaints, the Working Group or the assigned officer shall collect, verify and analyze information, establish corrective and preventive action procedures and measures to alleviate damage to those affected, conduct data processing to report results to the complaint receiver and inform whistleblower/ complainants for acknowledgement as well as report such results to the President, the Executive Chairman, the Audit Committee and the Board of Directors, respectively, as the case may be.
+Upon receipt of complaints, the Working Group or the assigned officer shall collect, verify and analyze information, establish corrective and preventive action procedures and measures to alleviate damages to those affected, conduct data processing to report results to the complaint receiver and inform whistleblower/ complainant for acknowledgement as well as report such results to the President, the Executive Chairman, the Audit Committee, and the Board of Directors, respectively, as the case may be.

-To protect rights of whistleblowers/or complainants/or cooperative persons, BAFS conducts the following:
+To protect the rights of whistleblowers/or complainants/or cooperative persons, BAFS conducts the following:

-- BAFS shall not disclose names, addresses, photographs or any other information of whistleblower/ complainants and keep relevant information confidential.
+- BAFS shall not disclose names, addresses, photographs or any other information of whistleblowers/ complainants and keep relevant information confidential;

 - BAFS shall provide protection to employees who file a complaint or cooperate or avoid corruption without any penalties and accusations as well as shall not demote or reduce salary although such actions will cause BAFS’s loss of business opportunities.